 Our success depends, in large part, on the continued contributions of our senior management team, none of whom is bound by a written employment contract to remain with us for a specified period.
-The loss of any of our senior management could harm our ability to implement our business strategy and respond to the rapidly changing market conditions in which we operate.
+The loss of any member of our senior management team could harm our ability to implement our business strategy and respond to the rapidly changing market conditions in which we operate.
+In addition, the loss of certain members of our senior management team could harm our relationships with key customers, which could negatively impact our future revenue, results of operations, and financial condition.

-Uncertainties involving the ordering and shipment of, and payment for, our products, could adversely affect our business.
+We are subject to uncertainties involving the ordering and shipment of, and payment for, our products.

 Our sales are typically made pursuant to standard purchase orders and/or specified customer contracts for delivery of products and not under long-term supply arrangements with our customers.
-Our customers may cancel orders before shipment.
+Our customers may seek to cancel or defer orders before shipment.
 Additionally, we sell a portion of our products through third-party distributors, some of whom have rights to return products if the product is nonconforming.
 We may purchase and manufacture inventory based on estimates of customer demand for our products, which is difficult to predict.
 This difficulty may be compounded when we sell to OEMs indirectly through distributors or contract manufacturers, or both, as our forecasts of demand will then be based on estimates provided by multiple parties.
 In addition, our customers and/or distributors may change their inventory practices on short notice for any reason.
+Many of our products are customized to the needs or specifications of a specific customer or have a limited number of potential buyers.
 The cancellation or deferral of product orders, the return of previously sold products, or overproduction due to a change in anticipated order volumes could result in us holding excess or obsolete inventory, which could result in inventory write-downs and, in turn, could have a material adverse effect on our financial condition.
-Some of our customers have implemented vendormanaged inventory, consignment, or similar inventory programs which may result in an increase in the time between manufacture of, and payment for, our products.
+On the other hand, customers may require rapid increases in production on short notice, which could result in damaged customer relationships, increased liabilities, or harm to our reputation if we are unable to meet such increases in demand.
+Some of our customers have implemented vendor-managed inventory, consignment, or similar inventory programs that may result in an increase in the time between manufacture of, and payment for, our products.